 Another great hike is incredible for birdwatchers.
 This hike was featured in National Geographic Traveler.
 You will take a scenic drive to two very different trails.
 You will hike in a very small group with an expert guide and avid bird lover.
 You will see birds which are endemic to the area as well as birds that were introduced to the area.
 The trails you will take on this adventure are a dry forest trail on the slopes of Mauna Kea and a rainforest trail called the Pu’u O’o Trail in the northern part of the island.
 This is a great way to see two very different aspects of the Big Island.
 To find out more about these big island activities as well as other guided hikes, see the link below and click on the hike you are interested in for more information on that particular hike.

-Hiking / Eco Tours on the island of Hawai'i - CLICK HERE!
+Hiking and Eco tours on the island of Hawai'i-CLICK HERE!

 15. Enjoy a great show Luau style